openfisca/openfisca-doc/periodsinstants.md

 # Periods, Instants

-Most of the quantities calculated in OpenFisca, such as `income tax`, and `housing allowance`, can change over time.
+Most of the values calculated in OpenFisca, such as `income tax`, and `housing allowance`, can change over time.

 ## Time concepts in OpenFisca

-In simulations, tests and parameters, variables and formulas, OpenFisca manipulates time via *periods* and *instants*.
+In [simulations](http://openfisca.org/doc/simulation.html), tests and parameters, variables and formulas, OpenFisca manipulates time via *periods* and *instants*.

 - *Instant*: the atomic unit is a day, so instants are day dates.